 Or you may fall in love with an agency in high demand that is looking to charge 2x or more what you see here.
 Our intent with this post was to give you a baseline that you can use to compare estimates you receive and help plan your budget.

 And while we are at it, another aside: At a certain point, you may even want to consider whether it makes sense to hire full-time employees to manage your branding effort rather than using the services of an outside firm.
 At some points in the startup lifecycle, this approach can make a lot of sense.
 But alas, it is also fraught with peril, so tread carefully.
 In fact, that subject is probably also a good one for another post.
 Damn.
-Making a lot of work for myself here (Addendum: I wrote one on the subject, and here it is).
+Making a lot of work for myself here.

 And, yes, one final aside: You may also find some branding firms that are willing to take some part of their compensation in equity in your startup (we do this at New Kind from time to time).
 From experience, I would say that it is complicated to work out the details, so don’t go into this sort of arrangement lightly.
 But we’ve found that this can be a great way to make the financial proposition work for everyone when the fit is good and levels of trust are high.